Content disarm and reconstruction (CDR): What it is and why your business needs it

 • Cyber insurance claim of up to £100 million

-Co-op Group (April 2025) - a very different outcome
+Co-op Group (April 2025) - the same attack, contained far faster

 The Co-op's security operations centre spotted the malicious activity within minutes.
 Their zero-trust network segmentation meant critical services like online retail and payments were on separate infrastructure, insulated from the breach.
 Containment actions were underway within hours.